wolfslender/curl-timeout-fix/README.md

 ## License

-This plugin is available under the MIT License.
+This plugin is available under the GPL-3.0-or-later License.
 For more details, please refer to the [LICENSE](LICENSE) file.

 For support, bug reports, and feature requests, please use the GitHub Issues page or contact us through our support channels.
-Contributing Contributions are welcome!
-Please feel free to submit a Pull Request.
-License This plugin is licensed under the GPL v2 or later.
-Changelog 1.0.0 (Initial Release)

-Initial release with basic media tracking functionality Basic reporting features User interface for media management Bulk actions for unused media Support for posts and pages scanning
+## Changelog

+### 1.1

+- Adjusted the cURL timeout to 30 seconds.
+- Added retry logic for failed requests (up to 3 retries).

+### 1.0

+- Initial release with basic timeout adjustment functionality.

-Credits
+## Credits

 Developed by Alexis Olivero

-Privacy Policy
+## Privacy Policy

 This plugin does not collect any personal data from your visitors or send any data to external services.

 [![FOSSA Status](https://app.fossa.com/api/projects/git%2Bgithub.com%2Fwolfslender%2Fcurl-timeout-fix.svg?type=shield&issueType=license)](https://app.fossa.com/projects/git%2Bgithub.com%2Fwolfslender%2Fcurl-timeout-fix?ref=badge_shield&issueType=license)